sketchbuch/obsidian-accessibility-kb/Glossary/Glossary.md

 ## A
 - **A11y**
   An abbreviation of Accessibility in the same way that I18n is an abbreviation for Internationalisation and L10n for Localisation.
-The "A" and the "y" are the first and last letters of this word and the 11 is the number of characters in between.
+The "A" and the "y" are the first and last letters of the word "Accessibility" and the 11 is the number of characters in between.

 - **Accessibility Tree**
   The [[Accessibility Tree]] is a structure made of nodes, similar to the DOM tree and represents all the information in a page that is communicated to assistive technologies.